I didn't spend my VC money on Armani suits

 So, yes, I've spent a lot of money back then.
 It was the money I've earned by working hard.
 Not taking any vacation for 4.5 years.
 Spending a lot of time far away from my kids, many times away on holidays.

-Always trying really hard to bring value to my and my investors' company.
 When things were rough I was not too proud to roll up my sleeves and write code or do any other "dirty" work, even when I was already the CEO of the company.

 When I became the CEO I tried to fight our awful DNA, I fired people, I minimised our burn rate, closed our fancy Milan office.
 But the DNA stuck up there, refusing to change and eventually killing the company.